luluwheelan/JS-PROJECT-ONE/README.txt

 Group 1 has two members: Lu Chen and Yingge Hu.

 Members were working together, designed and structured this application.
-Lu Chen was resposible for the model, styling, and view.
+Lu Chen was resposible for the model, styling, view, and deploy it to Heroku.
 Yingge Hu was resposible for controllers and routers.